urbanopt/urbanopt.github.io/workflows/disco/disco.md

 	transformers etc..
 Users can customize and/or create their own databases of proprietary equipment costs if they wish to do so to reflect the costs and available equipment of the distribution system they are looking to represent.
-The cost database provided in DISCO is based on the catalog of equipment used to create synthetic network designs in the [URBANopt-RNM](../rnm.md) workflow.
+The cost database used in DISCO is based on the catalog of equipment used to create synthetic network designs in the [URBANopt-RNM](../rnm) workflow.

 	- `technical_catalog.json`: The technical catalog contains the detailed electrical specifications of the equipment that is represented in the `cost_database.xlsx` file.
-The components used are those specified in the RNM equipment catalog.
+The components used are those specified in the URBANopt-RNM Module equipment catalog.

-	- `config.json`: This configuration file specifies the DISCO analysis jobs to be run as a part of the analysis, and also defines the input technical parameters that need to be defined for the simulation.
+	- `config.json`: This configuration file specifies the DISCO analysis jobs to be run for the analysis, and also defines the input technical parameters for the simulation.

 	The DISCO example
-project also includes the `example_project_with_electric_network.json` Feature File that includes the building features as well as the electrical distribution network of a given district.
+project also includes the `example_project_with_electric_network.json` Feature File that contains the building features as well as the electrical distribution network of a given district.

 2. ### Create Scenario Files

 	Scenario files are created next.
-If using the REopt workflow, scenario files for REopt need to be created.
-More details on creating scenario files are provided under the [Set up Scenario](../getting_started/getting_started.md) section.
+If using the URBANopt-REopt workflow, scenario files for REopt need to be created.
+More details on creating scenario files are provided under the [Set up Scenario](../getting_started/getting_started) section.

 	```bash
 	uo create --scenario-file <path/to/FEATUREFILE.json>